Local Clustering for Lung Cancer Image Classification via Sparse Solution Technique: Image Simplification

 We now explain the box spline-based tight-wavelet frames, called LN method, to simplify these images.
 The tight wavelet frames (TWF) we used in this paper were constructed in \cite{N05} based on integer translations of box spline $B_{2211}$ (cf. \cite{BHR93} and \cite{LS07}).
 Dr. Kyunglim Nam implemented the constructive method in \cite{LS06} based on box spline $B_{2211}$ to construct tight-wavelet framelets for image decomposition and reconstruction.
 In fact, she constructed tight-wavelet frames based on other box splines.
 See her dissertation \cite{N05} for more detail.
 Her MATLAB codes were further revised by Dr. Ming-Jun Lai with a denoising technique to have a package called LNmethod.m.
 As shown in Figure~\ref{edgesofbarbara}, we can easily see the box spline-based tight-wavelet frames method outperforms other traditional edge detection approaches and is able to capture and enhance the edge features across all directions in the image.
 More recent study can be found in \cite{GL13}.

-The main idea of LN method is to decompose an image into its low frequency part and high frequency part by using the tight-wavelet frames and then reconstruct the high frequency part back based only on the high-pass frequency part without the low-pass frequency.
+The main idea of the LN method is to decompose an image into its low-frequency part and high-frequency part by using the tight-wavelet frames and then reconstruct the high-frequency part back based only on the high-pass frequency part without the low-pass frequency.
 The resulting image is noisy and is denoised by using a cutoff parameter which is dependent on each image.
-We find an intelligent way to let the computer decide the best parameter to clean each of the medical images of interest.
+One of our contributions in this paper is that we found an intelligent way to let the computer decide the best parameter for cleaning each of the medical images of interest.
+Instead of manually choosing a cut-off parameter for each image, we let computer decide the cutoff by computing the percentage of the density of an image before and after the simplification and make sure that the percentage is within the given range.
+This way we algorithmically clean up more than 1000 images in a few minutes.
 Let us present some examples of medical image simplification by using the LN method in Figure~\ref{LungAtwf}.